Save on Pinterest

 Get a Patio Umbrella Larger Than Your Sitting Area

-For proper shade space, you’ll need a patio umbrella a couple of feet wider than the table or area where you’re sitting.
-Most home patio umbrellas are nine feet in diameter, fitting tables six to seven feet across.
-Extra large tables need even larger umbrellas.
+For properly shaded space, you’ll need a patio umbrella a couple of feet wider than the table or area where you’re sitting.
+Most home patio umbrellas are nine feet wide, fitting tables six to seven feet across.
+Large tables require even larger umbrellas or shade sails to provide shade for everyone.

 If you only want a single-person or a small table umbrella, then 6-1/2-feet should be fine.
 But in general, larger is usually better.